kraken-robotics/The-Kraken-Pathfinding/README.md

 ### Features

-The trajectory created by Kraken has several geometric properties, making it suitable for robotic vehicles, namely :
+The trajectory created by Kraken has several geometric properties, making it suitable for robotic vehicles, namely:

 - position continuity (G0 continuity) ;
 - orientation continuity (G1 continuity) ;